technologicwoman/dbtx-experiment/README.md

-# dbtx-experiment
+# LLM-experiment
-This is an experiment with DBTX foundational model
+This is an experiment with a variety of large language foundational models.